Home GitHub Rss

 ...))

-3. Copy your application source in the bundle, in a folder alongside it’s dependencies:
+3. Copy your application source into the bundle:

-4. Install the bundle in a system path:
+4. Install the bundle in a global system path.
+I prefer /usr/local/lib:

-5. Create a launch script in /usr/local/bin/ which loads the bundle.lisp and the asd system:
+5. Create a brief script which loads the bundle.lisp and the asdf system.
+For example my-lisp-program

 #!/usr/bin/sbcl --script